MirrorBoys/TheMirror/docs/installationRPI.md

 ### Python

-check if a version of Python is installed
+Check if a version of Python is installed
 ```
 python3 --version
 ```